orientechnologies/orientdb-docs/PHP-Database.md

 # PhpOrient - `dbOpen()`

-This method opens a database on the OrientDB Server.
-It returns a cluster map object.
-It returns a cluster map object.
+This method opens a database on the client interface.
+The return value is a [cluster map](PHP-ClusterMap.md).

 ## Opening Databases

-When you have the name of the database that you want to open, as well as valid login credentials.
-It returns a cluster map object.
-Once you have opened a database on the client, you can begin to operate on the database.
+When the database you want exists already on the OrientDB Server, you can open it on the client interface using this method with the appropriate name and login credentials.
+Once you have it open, a series of additional methods become available through the client interface.
+These allow you to insert, retrieve and modify records in the database.

 ### Syntax